m3f157O/combine_harvester/README.md

 If you try to compile the code in my repo, it most probably won't.
 This is intentional because, even if it's easy to realize, I don't feel safe in sharing such a possibly dangerous tool.

 Don't worry, the exe is not backdoored :)
+Full source code will be released in a few days

 If you really need this and you are a security professional or training, contact me, I'll give you the original source code for free.